AustinOliverHaskell/TemplateCommand/README.md

 >\[\]VERSION\[\]

-Evaluates to the current version number of this tool.
+Evaluates to the current version number of this tool in X.X.X formatting.

 # Example Templates
 <h3>Example C++ Template File</h3>